Zir0-93/zir0-93.github.io/_posts/2019-02-25-object-oriented-cloud-transformation.md

 A major challenge in converting a monolith into microservices based architecture lies in re-designing its communication mechanism.
 Microservices are ideally integrated using asynchronous communication to enforce microservice autonomy and to develop an architecture that is resilient when microservices fail or underperform.

-The problem arises when code is written in a procedural and synchronous way.
-Breaking up a monolith that consists of such code into microservices will force architects to implicitly use an inferior synchronous communication pattern right from the onset.
+The problem arises when code is written in a procedural and imperative way.
+Breaking up a monolith that consists of such code into microservices will **force** architects to implicitly use a synchronous communication pattern right from the onset when that might not be the most optimal solution.

 <img src="/images/sync_vs_async.PNG" style="margin-left:auto; margin-right:auto; display: block;"/>

 On the other hand, code that practices message passing facilitates the decoupling of a monolith into microservices that communicate using asynchronous patterns to a great degree.
-This is because a module that practices message passing properly does not require any response from the client in other for it to continue doing it's job.
+A module that practices message passing properly does not require any response from the client in other for it to continue doing it's job.
 It does not control it's clients, and assumes that any client modules receiving it's messages are smart enough to do whatever needs to be done next.
 The final result of composing such objects into microservices is an architecture that can be adapted to use asynchronous communication mechanisms with little effort.

 ## Coupling